-Reduced to its essence the experiment consists first of a training phase in which the subject is taught how to distinguish, and respond differently to, two instructions given while viewing emotionally disturbing visual images: ATTEND (meaning passively "be aware of, but not try to alter, any feelings elicited by") or REAPPRAISE (meaning actively "reinterpret the content so that it no longer elicits a negative response").
+Reduced to its essence this experiment consists first of a training phase in which the subject is taught how to distinguish, and respond differently to, two instructions given while viewing emotionally disturbing visual images: ATTEND (meaning passively "be aware of, but not try to alter, any feelings elicited by") or REAPPRAISE (meaning actively "reinterpret the content so that it no longer elicits a negative response").
 The subjects then perform these mental actions during brain data acquisition.
 The visual stimuli, when passively attended to, activate limbic brain areas and when actively reappraised activate prefrontal cerebral regions.

 From the classical materialist point of view this is essentially a conditioning experiment, where, however, the "conditioning" is achieved via linguistic access to cognitive faculties.
 But how do the cognitive realities involving "knowing," "understanding," and "feeling" arise out of motions of the miniature planet-like objects of classical physics, which have no trace of any experiential quality?
 And how do the vibrations in the air that carry the instructions get converted into feelings of understanding?
-And how do these feelings of understanding get converted to effortful actions, the presence or absence of which determine whether the limbic or frontal regions of the brain will be activated.
+And how do these feelings of understanding get converted to conscious effort, the presence or absence of which determine whether the limbic or frontal regions of the brain will be activated.

-Within the framework of classical physics these connections between feelings and brain activities are huge mysteries.
-The classical materialist claim is that someday these connections will be understood.
+Within the framework of classical physics these connections between feelings and brain activities remain huge mysteries.
+The materialist claim is that someday these connections will be understood.
 But the question is whether these connections will ever be understood in terms of a physical theory that is known to be false, and that, moreover, is false in ways that, according to contemporary physical theory, systematically exclude the causes of the correlations between the psychological and physiological aspects of the mind/consciousness-brain system that these neuropsychology experiments demonstrate.
-Or, on the other hand, will the eventual understanding of this linkage accord with causal linkage between mental realities and brain activities that orthodox (Von Neumann) contemporary physical theory entails.
+Or, on the other hand, will the eventual understanding of this linkage acknowledge the causal linkage between mental realities and brain activities that orthodox (Von Neumann) contemporary physical theory demands.

-There are important similarities and also important differences between the classical and quantum explanations of the experiments of Ochsner et al. In both approaches the particles in the brain can be conceived to be collected into nerves and other biological structures, and into fluxes of ions and electrons, which can all be described reasonably well in essentially classical terms.
-However, in the classical approach the dynamics must in principle be describable in terms of the local deterministic classical laws that govern these classical quantities.
-The problem of classical-physics-based neuroscience is then to reconcile the neuropsychological data with a conception of causation that gives mind and consciousness no explicit role.
+There are important similarities and also important differences between the classical and quantum explanations of the experiments of Ochsner et al. In both approaches the atomic constituents of the brain can be conceived to be collected into nerves and other biological structures, and into fluxes of ions and electrons, which can all be described reasonably well in essentially classical terms.
+In the classical approach the dynamics must in principle be describable in terms of the local deterministic classical laws that govern these quantities.

 The quantum approach is fundamentally different.
 In the first place the idea that all causation is fundamentally mechanical is dropped as being prejudicial and unsupported either by direct evidence or by contemporary physical theory.
 The quantum model of the human person is essentially dualistic, with one of the two components being described in psychological language and the other being described in physical terms.
 The empirical/phenomenal evidence coming from subjective reports is treated as data pertaining to the psychologically described component of the person, whereas the data from objective observations, or from measurements made upon that person, are treated as conditions on the physically described component of the person.
-The causal connection between these two components is the connection specified by the quantum laws.
+The apparent causal connection manifested in the experiments between these two components is then explained by the causal connections between these components specified by the quantum laws.